Free shipping to the US on orders over $150

 3) Simmering the Onions

-Add the water and seasonings, and sliced onions and bring to a simmer over medium heat.
+Add the water, seasonings, and sliced onions to a saucepan.
+Bring to a simmer over medium heat.

 4) Cooking the Beef